Paleo Chocolate Zucchini Cupcakes with Paleo Chocolate Frosting

 I opted to put some mini chocolate chips in my second batch too, and the little bits of melty chocolate are such a nice surprise.
 The chocolate frosting is what makes these cupcakes ultra chocolatey, though.

-I recommend keeping these cupcakes stored at room temperature.
+I recommend storing these cupcakes at room temperature.
 The frosting firms up a lot in the fridge.
 I prefer it when it’s a little softer.
 That way, it melts in your mouth in the most delicious way.
-I’m getting hungry just thinking about it… You could also make just the cupcakes and freeze them if you’re trying to make them ahead of time.

 If you’ve got zucchini around, you’ve got to try these out!
 Soft, moist, incredibly chocolatey, with a rich fudge frosting.
 These are what chocolate cupcake dreams are made of.
 Enjoy!